koknat/dif/README.md

 #### Problem: files are sorted differently
 Solution:  Use -sort

+#### Problem: lines are too long to visually compare easily
+Solution:  Use -fold to wrap

 #### Problem: log files contain dates and times
 Solution:   Use -replaceDates

-#### Problem: lines are too long to visually compare easily
-Solution:  Use -fold to wrap

-#### Problem: need to view your changes to a file on Perforce
-Solution:  'dif file#head' will show the differences between the file in p4 vs the local file

 #### Problem: files both need to be filtered using regexes, to strip out certain characters or sequences
 Solution 1:  Use -grep <regex> or -ignore <regex> to filter in or out